Case studies tagged with Grassland

 The ‘waterproof city’ is robust and resilient with a mix of paving and vegetation.
 The focus is on adaptive measures whereby rainwater is...

-Ljubljana: NBS for Urban Regeneration and Wellbeing
+Ljubljana: NbS for Urban Regeneration and Wellbeing

 Ljubljana